 Allah Most High being Most Kind and Merciful has given the owner of the wealth permission to bequeath one third conditionally to others.
 What these conditions are, could be learnt from reliable Ulama.
 The other two thirds have to be distributed in accordance to Allah’s Commands.

 Please, no ifs or buts.
 No “he worked harder and she deserves more”.
 No trying to control the destiny of Allah-given wealth from the grave.
 And please, no fighting amongst offspring.
 Let Daddy/Abba/Papa go in peace with a last act of obedience to Allah.
 Do not pressurise him not to defy Allah by making his own will.

-Kindly find for your convenience an Islamic Will with this issue of The Shariah.
+Kindly find for your convenience an Islamic Will.
 Every baaligh person should sign it and keep it safe.
 At most it will take an hour to read the will and to sign it.
 This one hour could make all the difference between your children fighting in courts and consuming Haraam for the rest of their lives.

 WHAT YOU HAVE TO DO TO RENDER THE WILL VALID AND LEGAL